Presidency of Joe Biden: 2022 midterm elections

 Despite Biden's low approvals, a red wave did not occur during the 2022 mid-term elections as many had anticipated.
 Democrats expanded their narrow Senate majority while Republicans took control of the House by a far smaller margin than expected.
 This was largely attributed to a backlash against the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, as well as the perceived extremeness of certain Republican candidates in competitive races.

 It was the first midterm election since 1986 in which the party of the incumbent president achieved a net gain in governorships, and the first since 1934 in which the president's party didn't lose any state legislative chambers or incumbent senators.

 Many pundits had failed to predict the Democrats' resilient performance; Simon Rosenberg was one exception.
 Polls for the election cycle were the most accurate since 1998, though Republican-aligned pollsters such as the Trafalgar Group had a notable polling miss.

 The results drew praise from the Democratic Party, and Biden celebrated the results as a strong day for democracy.

 Democratic overperformance in these elections are considered to have played a factor in the party's defeat in the 2024 elections, with its results misinterpreted as support for Biden's initial bid for re-election.

+After the election, Kevin McCarthy replaced Nancy Pelosi as Speaker of the House, while Hakeem Jeffries became the House Minority Leader.